Sailikith-07/national-maternal-health-analysis-powerbi/README.md

 **Top Finding:** True access extends beyond building facilities.
 Our analysis reveals that **Service Continuity (ANC completion)** and **Financial Protection (reducing OOP costs)** are the primary drivers of hospital utilization.
 Infrastructure only acts as an enabler when it is functional and physically proximate to the mother.

 Below is the Summary Report of this project, this dashboard also includes diagnostic analysis.
-The enitre interactive dashboard can be downloaded **here**
+The enitre interactive dashboard can be downloaded [here](https://github.com/Sailikith-07/national-maternal-health-analysis-powerbi/blob/main/Dashboard/power%20bi%20project.pbix)

 ![Suammry Report](https://github.com/Sailikith-07/national-maternal-health-analysis-powerbi/blob/main/Images/Summary%20Report.png)

---
+---

 # Insights Deep Dive